 What are the differences between chronic and acute sinusitis?

 Experts usually divide sinusitis into acute lasting less than 3 weeks, chronic, which usually lasts at least 3 to 8 weeks and can continue for months or even years, and recurrent that causes several acute seizures during the year.
 Sinus surgery treats mostly chronic cases of sinusitis.

-I had a Sinus Surgery and suddenly feel teeth pain.
+I had Sinus Surgery and suddenly feel tooth pain.
 Is this normal?

-Is it possible to combine Sinus Surgery and Cosmetic / Aesthetic Nose Correction?
+Is it possible to have Sinus Surgery and Cosmetic / Aesthetic Nose Correction?

-Aesthetic nose surgery can include functional nose surgery as Sinus Surgery in the same procedure.
+Aesthetic nose surgery can include functional nose surgery and Sinus Surgery in the same procedure.

 How to Book your Initial Consultation

-- Email us or call on 1300 264 811 to arrange your consultation with your surgeon
+- Email us below or Call on 1300 599 990 to arrange your surgeon consultation appointment OR

 What to Bring to your Surgeon Consultation